Feltonfleet School A GSG School

 What the school says...

-Feltonfleet is situated in a 25 acre site with pine woodland and landscaped grounds, in Cobham, Surrey on a stunning site of pine woodland, games fields and landscaped play areas.
+Feltonfleet is situated in Cobham, Surrey on a stunning 25 acre site of pine woodland, games fields and landscaped play areas.
 Pupils join the school at Calvi House, the pre-preparatory department and leave at 13 to join a wide variety of senior schools.
 A further intake occurs at Year 3 when the year group increases to 3 forms per year.
 Occasionally places are available in other year groups, particularly Years 4 and 7.
 We are proud of our recent ISI Inspection report (Jan 2013) which awarded us the highest category of 'Excellent' in every area of educational provision, our fantastic Common Entrance results (June 2013) and the increasing number of senior school scholarships awarded to our pupils.

 We pride ourselves on high quality teaching, excellent pastoral care and the wealth of opportunities our pupils can enjoy.
 Early morning / after school care is available for pupils in Years 3 upwards, to help working parents; and weekly / flexi boarding in our Grade II listed Boarding House is immensely popular with girls and boys alike. ...Read more